jlento/miljoonalaatikko/slides/README.md

 ```

-## Advanced / development install
+# Advanced / development install

+Not much more involved.
+No fear.
+Lot's of more features.

-Advanced features of reveal.js and the automatic compile and reload of the slides after markdown source modifications uses Node.js and local HTTP server.
+Advanced features of reveal.js and the automatic compile and reload of the
+slides after markdown source modifications uses Node.js and local HTTP server.

-* Install Node.js, Grunt and npm
+* Install Node.js and npm

 * do reveal.js [full-setup](https://github.com/hakimel/reveal.js#full-setup):